Mark Steyn: Career

 In October 2021, Steyn began covering for Nigel Farage on his prime time show Farage on GB News on Fridays and was a relief presenter for Farage on other days.
 On November 19, 2021, Steyn received a permanent prime time host billing on GB News, with the Friday show renamed Mark Steyn.
 In January 2022, the show began airing five nights a week, Monday to Friday, which in February was reduced to Monday to Thursday.
 In March 2022, during the Russian invasion of Ukraine, Steyn presented the show from Western Ukraine.

 In December 2022, Steyn suffered a heart attack while broadcasting the Mark Steyn Show on GB News TV.
 He did not recognise the symptoms as a heart attack, but later suffered a second, while in France, where he was hospitalised.

 Steyn quit GB News in February 2023, in protest at the channel wanting to change his contract to make him personally liable for any fines issued by the UK's media regulator Ofcom, which was then investigating 411 complaints from viewers about Covid vaccine scepticism aired on Steyn's show, in potential breach of the Broadcasting Code.
 Steyn also complained changes in his contract would force him and his staff to attend regulatory compliance training sessions, which he referred to as "re-education classes".

-On 6 March 2023, Steyn was found to have breached Ofcom rules during a GB News programme about COVID-19 vaccines.
-The channel was found to have made 'potentially harmful and materially misleading" claims.
+On 6 March 2023, Steyn was found by Ofcom to have breached its rules during a GB News programme about COVID-19 vaccines.
+Ofcom said the Steyn programme had "presented a materially misleading interpretation of official data without sufficient challenge or counterweight".

 Positions

 Criticism of the news media

-In a May 2004 column Steyn commented that editors were encouraging anti-Bush sentiments after the Daily Mirror and The Boston Globe had published faked pictures, which originated on American and Hungarian pornographic Web sites, of British and American soldiers supposedly sexually abusing Iraqis.
+In a May 2004 column, Steyn commented that editors were encouraging anti-Bush sentiments after the Daily Mirror and The Boston Globe had published faked pictures, which originated on American and Hungarian pornographic Web sites, of British and American soldiers supposedly sexually abusing Iraqis.
 Steyn argued that the media only wanted to show images to Westerners "that will shame and demoralize them."

 In a July 2005 column for National Review, Steyn criticized Andrew Jaspan, then the editor of The Age, an Australian newspaper.
 Jaspan was offended by Douglas Wood, an Australian kidnapped and held hostage in Iraq, who after his rescue referred to his captors as "arseholes."
 Jaspan claimed that "the issue is really largely, speaking as I understand it, he was treated well there.
 He says he was fed every day, and as such to turn around and use that kind of language I think is just insensitive."
 Steyn argued that there is nothing at all wrong with insensitivity toward murderous captors, and that it was Jaspan, not Wood, who suffered from Stockholm syndrome.
 He said further, "A blindfolded Mr. Wood had to listen to his captors murder two of his colleagues a few inches away, but how crude and boorish would one have to be to hold that against one's hosts?"